Succession Planning Solicitor Cork and Midleton: Succession is a process, not an event

 You lose a valuable asset.
 You need to ensure beforehand that you will be financially secure into your old age without the farm, before you transfer.

-You have the security of the farm for the rest of your life.
+The security that comes with having the farm in your possession for the duration of your life.

-The above is only a broad outline of some of the advantages and disadvantages of transferring property in your lifetime or leaving it pass in your will.
+The above is only a broad outline of some of the advantages and disadvantages that may occur when transferring property while you are alive or leaving it pass in your will.

 You will need to take legal advice in relation to your own situation and circumstances.